-Document the four stages of your clientflow
+Document the five stages of your clientflow

 To get started, simply list the general process that you follow throughout each stage of your clientflow.
 This includes how you promote and sell your services to inquiries, how you book clients, how you execute projects, and how you close each project.